jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_spotlightdiagnosticusergroups.md

 ### Spotlight Diagnostic Users

 Members of this group are granted user privileges to Spotlight.
 They can do the usual diagnostic tasks.
-For example, they can view the home pages, the drilldown pages, browse the playback data and change alarm thresholds.
+For example, they can view the Spotlight Overview pages, the drilldown pages, browse the playback data and change alarm thresholds.

 ### Spotlight Diagnostic Administrators